Choosing the right health care provider for pregnancy and childbirthPrenatal care - health care provider; Pregnancy care - health care provider

 You have many decisions to make when you are expecting a baby.
 One of the first is to decide what kind of health care provider you want for your pregnancy care and the birth of your baby.
 You may choose an:

-Each one has different training, skills, and outlooks about pregnancy and childbirth.
-Your choice will depend on your health and the type of birth experience you want to have.
+Each of these providers is described below.
+Each has different training, skills, and outlooks about pregnancy and childbirth.
+Your choice will depend on your health and the type of birth experience you want.

 - Where you would like to deliver your baby

 - Your beliefs and desires about natural childbirth